-While you wait (and dig into season one), here is everything we know so far about the upcoming second edition of the show, from a release date to cast, plot, trailers and more.
+Now the time is finally upon us: season 2 is just around the corner.
+While you wait (and quickly brush up on your season one trivia), here is everything we know so far about the upcoming second edition of the show, out tomorrow.

 - The character posters for season 2 have been released